Making the invisible visible: Magnetic fields in accretion flows revealed by X-ray polarization: Applications to disc physics in high/soft states

 \section{Applications to disc physics in high/soft states}

 Black hole binaries make a dramatic spectral transition from the low/hard state, where the emission is dominated by Comptonisation from hot, optically thin plasma, to a high/soft state, where the emission is dominated by an optically thick, thermal disc.
 The switch from optically thin to optically thick predicts that the polarization should change, even if the source geometry is a radially extended disc-like plane in both states.
 This is because of the switch in seed photon direction.
 The seed photons have to be travelling predominantly in the plane of the hot flow in order to encounter an electrons in an optically thin source, whereas they are predominantly vertical in an optically thick source.
-This $90^\circ$ swing in seed photon direction before the last scattering predicts that there is a $90^\circ$ swing in polarization angle of the scattered photons, from being perpendicular to the disc (aligned with the jet) for the optically thin low/hard state, to being aligned with the disc (perpendicular to the jet) in the optically thick high/soft state.
+This $90^\circ$ swing in seed photon direction before the last scattering predicts that there is a $90^\circ$ swing in polarization angle of the scattered photons, from being perpendicular to the disc (aligned with the jet) for the optically thin low/hard state, to being aligned with the disc (perpendicular to the jet) in the optically thick high/soft state (see e.g. \citealt{Tomaru2024}).

 There are now some IXPE observations of polarization in the high/soft state, but most of these are for sources where the jet direction is not known (LMC X-1, LMC X-3, 4U1630-47, 4U1957+115).
 None of these have comparison data for a low/hard state, so these cannot be used to test the predicted switch in direction either.
-Nonetheless, these data do give some information, especially in LMC X-3 where the spectrum is clearly disc dominated, the system parameters are well determined, and the inclination is high enough that there should be polarization.
-The data show a polarization fraction of $3.2\pm 0.6$\%, consistent with expectations from an optically thick, geometrically thin disc seen at moderate-high ($\sim 70^\circ$) inclination \citep{Svoboda2024a}.
-LMC X-1 has no detected polarization, which is consistent with its low-moderate inclination angle \citep{Podgorny2023}, 4U1957+115 has similar polarization to LMC X-3 at $\sim 1.9\pm 0.6$\%, but the source distance and inclination are unknown \citep{Marra2024}, while 4U~1630-47 has surprisingly high polarization of 8\%, even for a highly inclined disc \citep{Ratheesh2024}.
+Nonetheless, these data do give some information, especially in LMC X-3 where the spectrum is clearly disc dominated, the system parameters are well determined, and the inclination is high enough ($\sim 70^\circ$) that there should be polarization.
+The data show $p=0.032\pm 0.006$, consistent with expectations from an optically thick, geometrically thin disc \citep{Svoboda2024a}.
+LMC X-1 has no detected polarization, which is consistent with its lower inclination angle \citep{Podgorny2023}, 4U1957+115 has similar polarization to LMC X-3 at $\sim 0.019\pm 0.006$, but the source distance and inclination are unknown \citep{Marra2024}, while 4U~1630-47 has surprisingly high polarization of $0.08$, even for a highly inclined disc \citep{Ratheesh2024}.